xlp0/PKC/README.md

 ## Required Resources
 1. A computer that you have access to its "root" or "administrator" previledge.
 2. Operatng Systems that support [Docker]: Windows 10, Mac OS X Big Sur 11.2.3 and Linux.
 3. Under Windows 10 Environment, some VPN software might interfere with [Docker]'s Windows Subsystem for Linux, a.k.a.
 [WSL], you will need to remove VPN software before installing [Docker].
+In case you don't want to remvoe your VPN software, or your Docker and Bash have compatibility issues, please try to [VirutalBox_PKC] solution.
 4. Access to the Internet during intallation time.
 Please try to perform the installation on a network with 10Mbps+ to the Internet.
 After installation, this system can operated without access to the Internet.

 ## Installation Procedure